staabm/staabm.github.io/_posts/2024-01-15-phpstan-require-extends-implements.md

 **NOTE:**
 Looking up properties/calling methods on the interface type is currently only possible in PHPStan.
 I have opened a dedicated [psalm feature request #10538 for discussion](https://github.com/vimeo/psalm/issues/10538).

+### read more

+The new feature is mentioned in the [PHPStan docs](https://phpstan.org/writing-php-code/phpdocs-basics#enforcing-class-inheritance-for-interfaces-and-traits) and [PHPStan blog](https://phpstan.org/blog/solving-phpstan-access-to-undefined-property#making-%40property-phpdoc-above-interfaces-work-on-php-8.2%2B) and was recently announced by Ondřej Mirtes [on Twitter](https://twitter.com/OndrejMirtes/status/1745572813367316699) and [mastodon](https://phpc.social/@OndrejMirtes/111739763495147641).

 ### Future scope: generics support